 Creating this alignment will almost certainly improve the effectiveness of your marketing and sales activities throughout the year – even if you’re not totally confident in numbers 1, 3 and 4 above.

 It’s always exciting for me to see the energy teams discover after coming together to create and understand their marketing strategy – where they’re heading, why they’re going there and the high-level things they need to do to accomplish it.
 This is empowering work, as it provides the guidelines teams need to select and measure their tactics.
 A good marketing strategy makes everything work together.

 Getting the team together to complete the work and create the plan is the first step.
 You can always battle-test and refine your plan’s elements in the future.
 But you can’t be sure of where your brand is heading if you haven’t defined the strategy.

-Our Strategic Marketing Course walks teams through these steps.
+Our Brand Strategy Toolkit walks teams through these steps.
 It’s not easy work, but it’s powerful, and immensely valuable.
 I invite you to check it out.
-You can also read more about the course in my ebook Strategic Marketing for SME.

 Everything You Need for Your Branding Strategy Project